SR&ED Capital Expenditures Policy

 6.6 Length of SR&ED project

 The length of an SR&ED project will vary depending on the type of research being undertaken.
-In determining whether the intent test has been met it is necessary to take into consideration the length of a research project as compared to the expected useful life of the property.
+Suppose a property will be used in only one SR&ED project.
+In determining whether the intent test is met, it is necessary to take into consideration the length of a research project as compared to the expected useful life of the property.

-For a capital expenditure to be allowable for SR&ED purposes, a claimant must intend to use the property during ASA (see section 4.1) of its operating time (see section 4.2) in its expected useful life for the prosecution of SR&ED carried on in Canada.
-If a claimant intends to use capital property to carry on SR&ED over a short period of time, the intent test would not generally be met where this period is less than the expected useful life of the capital property.
+For a capital expenditure to be allowable for SR&ED purposes, a claimant must intend to use the property during ASA of its operating time (see Section 4.1 and Section 4.2) in its expected useful life for the prosecution of SR&ED carried on in Canada.
+If a claimant intends to use the property to carry on SR&ED over a short period of time, the intent test would not generally be met where this period is less than the expected useful life of the property.
 However, in making this determination the intended use of the property for SR&ED purposes throughout its useful life should also be considered.

 6.7 Claimants past practices

 A claimant's past practices may be relevant in determining whether the intent test has been met if the claimant acquired similar property in a previous year.
-If an SR&ED project is carried on over a number of years, how the capital property was treated in a previous year could be a factor in determining the intent of the claimant.
-If the cost of property was allowed as an SR&ED capital expenditure in a previous year and if similar property is acquired for SR&ED in the current year, the CRA would generally expect the similar property to be treated in a consistent manner in the current year.
+If an SR&ED project is carried on over a number of years, how property was treated in a previous year could be a factor in determining the intent of the claimant for similar property.

 6.8 Planning documents

-In some industries, where significant amounts are spent on SR&ED work and on capital property in particular, there generally are planning documents relating to an SR&ED project.
-Planning documents that describe the use of capital property such as a project plan, a business case, or any other document that is a request to secure funding for a research project could be helpful in determining whether the intent test was met.
+Planning documents that describe the use of the property such as a project plan, a business case, or any other document that is a request to secure funding for a research project are helpful in determining whether one of the intent tests was met.

-Planning documents will generally contain contingencies for the eventual use of capital property in the event that a research projects fails or for when the research project is completed.
-Generally, one of these contingencies is that capital property will be used in the commercial activities of the business.
+Planning documents generally contain contingencies for the eventual use of the property if a research project fails or when it is completed.

 The SR&ED work, carried on by a claimant, is performed within the overall business environment of that claimant.
-From a business perspective, it is important to have contingency plans in order to remain competitive and sustain a viable business operation.
+From a business perspective, it is important to have contingency plans to remain competitive and sustain a viable business operation.
 Planning documents must be viewed within the context of the business operation.
-As a result, it is necessary to place more emphasis on the claimant's intended use of property in the SR&ED environment and less emphasis on the contingent use of property in a larger business context.
+It is necessary to place more emphasis on the claimant's intended use of the property in the SR&ED environment and less emphasis on the contingent use of the property in a larger business context.

 7.0 Expenditures not allowed as SR&ED capital expenditures